louchenyao/fly-io-dist-sys-challenge/README.md

 ### Challenge 6

-You can see my implementation does not abort any transaction and pass the test.
+You can see my implementation does not abort any transaction and passes the test.
 The write set is committed to the database only after all the reads are done.
-I think it's because **read_committed** is not a strong isolation level and does make too much sense in the real world.
+I think it's because **read_committed** is not a strong isolation level and does not make too much sense in the real world.